 A round house built in a quiet neighborhood.

 Completed by Fujiwara Muro Architects, this round house incorporates various programs for the clients who enjoy an active lifestyle.
 Located in a residential neighborhood in Tokushima, on the Shikoku island, Japan, the home has a garden that opens to a quiet street with low traffic.
-Beyond the circular black walls, the living areas optimize space and access to natural light.
-The interiors feature a climbing wall and plenty of room for bike storage.
-Minimalist and airy, the living spaces also open to small interior courtyards and terraces.
+Beyond the circular black walls, the interior design optimizes space and access to natural light.
+The living areas feature a climbing wall and plenty of room for bike storage.
+Minimalist and airy, the spaces also open to small interior courtyards and terraces.
 The heart of the home, the living room, kitchen, and dining area flow into one another.
 Skylights and glass sliding doors fill the home with natural light.

 D Fin House